 The EOS RP does include face tracking auto focus in its feature set so I recommend giving it a try to see if it works for you.
 In many scenarios like shooting portraits it is pretty effective and accurate.
 Overall a nice feature to have on a relatively inexpensive camera.

 Tip #8: Use an RF mount Nano USM lens when shooting video.

 The EOS RP is a competent video camera.
 If you really want to get the best out of it though you need to try the RF Nano USM lenses.
 The RF 24-240mm and RF 70-200’s all have Nano USM focus motors.
-Nano USM is great for photography but it is specifically designed to also be excellent for video as the motors are near silent and can make very smooth and consistent focus pulls.
-The next best thing in Canon’s lineup for video are the STM lenses which are typically found in the lowest tier of lenses Canon makes but they’re still better than a traditional USM motor when it comes to video AF.
+Nano USM is great for photography, but it is specifically designed to also be excellent for video as the motors are near silent and can make very smooth and consistent focus pulls.
+The next best thing in Canon’s lineup for video are the STM lenses which are typically found in the lowest tier of lenses Canon makes but they’re designed to be great for video.

 Tip #10: Shoot often!

 The best way to get better at using your RP?
 Using your RP!
 Get out there and experiment with it.
 So you don’t have that gimble you wanted yet?
 Who cares, mess around with the RP and see what you can get just shooting hand held.
 Just go out and have fun with the camera and learn all you can while you have the opportunity.